 In early 2020, Autosuggestions opened at The Sunday Painter in London, but the show closed early due to COVID restrictions.
-We will give this exhibition new life by bringing it into our Project Space.
+We will give this exhibition new life by bringing it into Space 1 on our Ground Floor.

 To create wall-based sculptures, the artist scoured his local scrapyards to source a generational and global mix of cars, ranging from a 1956 Chevrolet to a 2011 Porsche.
 Fitzmaurice deconstructs and adapts the objects, resulting in a series of mask-like creations that seem almost-human.
 In this new form they appear to convey emotions, ranging from rage, looking pensive, meek or even erratic; ensuring that there will always be a sentiment we can relate to.
 Autosuggestions is part of Fitzmaurice’s ongoing series of works titled Autos (2013-present).

 Signs, symbols and their meaning play a key role in Leo Fitzmaurice’s artistic practice.
 Join artist and writer Nick Thurston for this online discussion forum surrounding Semiotics, the study of signs and symbols and their use or interpretation.

 Nick Thurston is a writer and editor who makes artworks.
 He is the author of two experimental poetry books and writes regularly for the literary and arts press as well as for independent and academic publications.
 From 2006–18 he was a co-editor of the influential publishing collective Information As Material (York).
 His most recent book is the co-edited collection, Post-Digital Cultures of the Far Right (Transcript, 2019).
 Recent exhibitions include shows at Transmediale (Berlin, 2018), Q21 (Vienna, 2018), MuHKA (Antwerp, 2018) and HMKV (Dortmund, 2019).

 Artist In-Conversation: Leo Fitzmaurice with Paul Carey-Kent